gatemans/SAR-Images-Processing/README.md

 .
 Visualization of empirical histograms and density functions.

 Acknowledgements
-This project was inspired by research in image processing and statistical modeling.
+This project was inspired by research in an article "Two Novel Bayesian Multiscale Approaches for Speckle Suppression in SAR Images" and statistical modeling.
-Special thanks to contributors and collaborators.
+Special thanks to viewers via LinkedIn.

-Mohammad Mahdi Khaligh
+# Mohammad Mahdi Khaligh

 @gatemans